BRP Andrés Bonifacio (PS-42)

-BRP Andrés Bonifacio (PS-17) is the third ship of the Gregorio del Pilar-class offshore patrol vessels of the Philippine Navy.
+BRP Andrés Bonifacio (PS-42) is the third ship of the Gregorio del Pilar-class offshore patrol vessels of the Philippine Navy.
 She is the second ship of the Philippine Navy to be named after Andrés Bonifacio, a Filipino revolutionary leader, regarded as the "Father of the Philippine Revolution" and one of the most influential national heroes of the Philippines.

 She was originally designated upon commissioning as "FF-17".
 In February 2019, the Navy downgraded the status of the entire class from frigate to patrol ship and redesignated her to "PS-17".
+The ship, together with its two other sisterships, were again re-designated in March 2026, with BRP Andres Bonifacio given the hull number PS-42.

 Design

 The ship was designed with a high level of habitability and provides fairly comfortable accommodations, including air conditioning.

 Propulsion

 The Andres Bonifacio employs the shipboard application of aircraft gas turbine jet engines with the use of controllable pitch propellers.
 She is equipped with two 18000 hp Pratt & Whitney gas turbines and can propel the ship at speeds up to 29 kn.
 Ramon Alcaraz also has two 3500 hp Fairbanks-Morse diesel engines, capable of driving the ship economically at 12 kn for up to 12500 nmi without refueling.
 A retractable/rotatable bow propulsion unit provides manoeuvrability in tight situations.